torchtraining.callbacks¶

 Any

-data (Any) – Anything as data will be simply forwarded
+data (Any) – Anything which can be passed to

 Severity level for logging object’s actions.
 Available levels of logging: